booyaa/booyaa.github.io/blog/2019-0028-aws-devops-pro-certification-sso-cloudfront-route53.md

 **Amazon CloudFront** distributes your content geographically rather than storing in a single location or S3 bucket.
 By careful design (falling back graceful should the backend be unavailable) ensures your website is highly available.

+**Amazon Route 53** provides the following routing policies whose attributes are suitable for this domain:

+- Failover routing - used for active-passive failover, a good use case for automated disaster recovery.
+- Geolocation routing - used to route traffic based on the location of users, a good use case for highly available
+- Geoproximity routing - similar to Geolocation routing, but also allows you to route to a secondary location.
+This also makes a good use case for fault tolerance.
+- Latency-based routing - used to route users to the resources with the best (least) latency
+- Multivalue answer routing - this is similar to round robin, in that you can randomly pick a route from up to eight healthy resources
+- Weighted routing - routes traffic to different resources using a percentage split (useful for A/B testing or load balancing).
+Weights are between 0 to 255.

 ## When?

 **Amazon Single Sign-On** should ideally be implemented as soon as possible, but it's still possible to retrofit into an existing environment.
 Doing this soon rather than later, could mean you're not having to re-organise the team who are responsible for user and access management if the head count reduces because of efficiency saving through the implementation of SSO.

 **Amazon CloudFront** should be implemented once you have some metrics (via Amazon X-Ray or something similar) to indicate you have customers in regions that are experiencing poor response times because of their proximity in relaton to the region where your load balancers, EC2 instances or S3 buckets are hosted.

+**Amzzon Route 53**'s routing policy provide a lot of desirable features that are relevant for this domain.
+This combined with the fact that Amazon also offer an [SLA] of 100% availability and the ability to create and modify DNS record programmatically mean use of Route 53 is a bit of a no-brainer.

 ## How?